-All of us can remember our parents telling us that we were wasting our time playing video games when we were children (even nowadays parents say things like this, even though they themselves are often using BetRegal bonus).
+All of us can remember our parents telling us that we were wasting our time playing video games when we were children.
 That probably is true to a point, but science has certainly since proven that video games have many benefits as well.

 Today, video games are used for numerous positive effects, such as learning and healthcare.
 The topic of preventative healthcare games is what we’re especially interested in.
 Can we use video games to help prevent diseases?
 Can video games help us become more mindful about our health?
 We believe yes.
 Take a look at our choice of the best preventative healthcare games available right now.

 Synandus is a healthcare game that offers simulation learning technology, intended for both students and patients.
 One of their most popular applications is made for those suffering from Chronic Obstructive Pulmonary Disease.
 This is a progressive illness which makes breathing more and more difficult for the patients.

 This app gives people a visual representation of the effects their lifestyle choices have on their disease.
 By using the app, they are able to see what kind of changes occur when they smoke, drink alcohol, exercise, or take medication.
 This app is beneficial for COPD patients and medical students alike.

 Cog Cubed is a successful company that has been creating healthcare-oriented apps for years.
 Their games and applications are aimed towards clinicians and researchers, but patients can benefit from them as well.
 Their apps are intended to improve cognitive processes and goal-directed behavior in patients suffering from diseases such as the Alzheimer’s, Autism, ADHD, Anxiety, and Traumatic Brain Injury.